duneanalytics/docs/docs/features/visualizations.md

 ## What you can do with Visualizations

-Visualizations can either live on your [dashboard](../dashboards.md) or be embedded on their own using the [embedd function](../../sharing/embeds/)
+Visualizations can either live on your [dashboard](/features/dashboards) or be embedded on their own using the [embed function](/features/sharing/embeds/)